-We involved our internal real estate valuation specialist to review selected properties and assessed whether the valuation of the properties was performed in accordance with the requirements of the Group's accounting policies relating to valuation.
+We involved our internal real estate valuation specialist to review selected properties and assessed whether the valuation of the properties was performed in accordance with IFRS Accounting Standards.

 We assessed and challenged the underlying key assumptions used in the recoverable amount assessment and estimation of cost to complete infrastructure work.